SplendidStrontium/splendidstrontium.github.io/_posts/femputermanchine/2021-04-30-straud-vii.md

 ### STRAUD ###

 > YES...
-I CAN UNDERSTAND WHY YOU MIGHT FELL THAT WAY.
+I CAN UNDERSTAND WHY YOU MIGHT FEEL THAT WAY.

 ### SVETLANA ###